The editors would like to thank all the contributors for the material sent in to us.

 Matt Bruce is an architect who moved to Lewis in 1987 and worked in both public and private sectors and then on housing development in the islands' council.
 He is now retired but active in a number of community organisations.

-Andy Byford is Senior Lecturer in Russian at Durham University in the United Kingdom.
+Andy Byford is Professor of Russian at Durham University in the United Kingdom.
 He has published on the history of the human sciences in Russia across the late tsarist and early Soviet periods.

 Graham Caveney is the author of biographies of William Burroughs and Allen Ginsberg (both published by Bloomsbury) His memoir The Boy With The Perpetual Nervousness will be published by Picador in the spring of 2017.